jiripetrlik/registry-viewer/README.md

 ## Openshift
 Openshift applications are often deployed using Openshift templates, which are **.yaml** files and describe items which need to be created to run the application.
-Openshift template for Registry Viewer is in file `openshift-templates/registry-viewer-template.yaml`.
+Openshift template for Registry Viewer is in the file `openshift-templates/registry-viewer-template.yaml`.
 Template parameters are the same as the parameters for Docker.
-To run Registry Viewer use following
+To run Registry Viewer use the following
 commands:

 ```